 - Jack Ryan has been portrayed by many actors, most recently Chris Pine and John Krasinski, but Baldwin’s version was my favorite.

 - We see plenty of Navy ships, helicopters, and extras—including the USS Blueback, which I had the privilege of touring at OMSI as a child.
-The military has a long tradition of backing military-themed movies, and Red October was no exception.
+The military has a long tradition of backing military-themed movies, and Red October is no exception.

 - In reality, blowing up a warhead will just scatter pieces of warhead everywhere.
 It takes a very specific set of conditions to set off a chain fission reaction, and if you damage the detonation mechanism, you will almost certainly prevent that from happening.